HIPAA-Compliant Conversational AI for Appointment Reminders

 The savings depend on your current no show rate, appointment volume, and average revenue per visit.
 However, given the high cost of no shows and the efficiency gains from automation, most practices see a significant positive ROI.
 A good first step is to calculate your current monthly revenue lost to no shows.

 With modern platforms, it’s easier than ever.
-Vendors like Prosper AI have pre built integrations with over 80 major EHRs.
+Vendors often have pre built integrations with dozens of major EHRs.
 A typical integration using modern standards like FHIR can often be completed in a few weeks, allowing you to go live quickly and start seeing results.

 6. Can we customize the AI’s voice and script?

 Absolutely.
-Leading platforms allow you to customize the AI’s voice, name, and conversation flows to match your practice’s brand and specific needs, all while staying within pre vetted, HIPAA safe templates.
+Leading platforms allow you to customize the AI’s voice, name, and conversation flows to match your practice’s brand and specific needs, all while staying within pre vetted, HIPAA safe templates, often using a no code editor.

 7. What happens if a patient provides a wrong phone number?